nasa/mmt/README.md

      = 1.9.1 : gem install rdoc-data; rdoc-data --install
     >= 1.9.2 : you're good to go!

+Check your `/config` directory for a `database.yml` file.
+In the event you have two with additional extensions (i.e., `.example` or `.bamboo`), remove the `.example` extension in order to create your `database.yml`.

+Next, create your database by running the standard rails command:

+    rake db:create

+And then to migrate the database schema, run the standard rails command:

+    rake db:migrate

 ### Usage

 To start the project, just type the default rails command:

     rails s

+And if you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.